finos/open-source-readiness/docs/bok/Certifications/FSOSD.md

 ## Learning Path

-To pass this training we recommend you take the following courses:
+To pass this certification we recommend you take the following courses:

 <CourseList filter="Training" tag="FSOSD (Certification)" />